 Welcome to the RV 1.2 home page!

 Re-Volt is a classic R/C racer released for PC and Consoles in 1999.
-The game was noted for its realistic physics and stunning graphics for its time.
-Since then the game has continued to attract an active fan following with several new community-made tools and a great variety of fan-made content.
+It was noted for the realistic physics and stunning graphics for its time.
+Since then, the game has continued to attract an active fan following with several new community-made tools and a great variety of fan-made content.
 The v1.2 patch is a brand new update for the PC version that is aimed at adding new features and improvements, bug fixes and additional content.

 Have suggestions, ideas or bugs to report?
 Contact us through email or visit our forum boards.
 There is a dedicated section in the forum board for discussions related to the v1.2 patch.
 You can find it here.
 This should be your first stop in case there are any bugs to report or suggestions to provide.